qdrant/landing_page/qdrant-landing/content/solutions/recommendation-engine.md

 default_link_name:
 weight: 30
 short_description: |
-    User behavior can be represented as a semantic vector is similar way as text or images.
+    User behavior can be represented as a semantic vector in a similar way as text or images.
     Vector database allows you to create a real-time recommendation engine.
     No MapReduce cluster required.
 sitemapExclude: True